Metrics

 Spotflow provides an end-to-end metrics solution designed specifically for embedded devices.

-This page walks you through key aspects of Spotflow metrics, from enabling collection on devices to understanding how metrics are aggregated and visualized in dashboards.
+This page walks you through key aspects of Spotflow metrics, from enabling collection on devices to understanding how metrics are aggregated.
+If you are interested in visualizing and analyzing the metrics, check out the Dashboards page.

 Getting Started with Device Integration